 GREENE: That changed the game and now the game is changing again.

-Mr. ROMAN PROKES (Pros' Racquets and Gear): It's the strings really, more so than the rackets.
+ROMAN PROKES: It's the strings really, more so than the rackets.

 INSKEEP: Roman Prokes makes a living stringing tennis rackets for stars like Pete Sampras and Andy Roddick.
 He says some players are switching from strings made of animal intestines.
 Many now deliver their power serves with strings of stiff polyester.